ChisomOkwor/MyTodo-AndroidDev/README.md

 ## Notes:
 Challenges I encountered while building the app.

-Used a different version of Android Studio, so the tutorials were not exact
+Used a different version of Android Studio, so, the tutorials were not exact.

 ## License